How to Design Paper Packaging that Pops: 10 Things to Keep in Mind

 To help you design memorable packaging that helps your brand get noticed, we gathered a few considerations from the experts on our design team.
 Here’s what they said:

-1. Use Color to Distinguish Products: Color code packages to create product families and enable easy identification of product categories.
-For example, a retail seed company may use a red banner to add a quick visual cue for flowers.
-Similarly, opposing colors can then be used to contrast cousin products… switching to a green banner for veggies.
+- Use Color to Distinguish Products: Color code packages to create product families and enable easy identification of product categories.
+For example, an outdoor sporting goods company used various colored banners to allow quick visual cues for customers looking at the product packets on retail shelves.

 Scientific Angler uses color blocks at the bottom of the package to help customers distinguish between different categories of fishing lures.